 Restarting the PC is the possible solution to many problems, and it is a common solution to USB port problem as well.

-Check Out: How to Fix Windows 10 Memory Leak Issues
+Also Check: How to Fix Windows 10 Memory Leak Issues

 Method 2: Uninstall USB port driver